oliver-lister/react-zod-multistep-form/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the Apache License 2.0

 ---